jandom-devel/ScalaFixExamples/docker/instructions.md

 ## Examples

-The image comes with some examples on the use of ScalaFix:
+The image comes with some examples on the use of ScalaFix which can be executed using `sbt` - Scala Build Tool - the standard build system for Scala.

-* Launch the examples with the command `sbt run` (`sbt` is the Scala Build Tool, the standard build system for Scala) from the directory `/home/scalafix/ScalaFixExamples` .
+* Launch the Scala Build Tool with the command `sbt`  from the directory `/home/scalafix/ScalaFixExamples` .
+You will see the SBT prompt `sbt:ScalaFixExamples>` from which you can give the dommanda `run` .
 * Choose the number of the example you want to run.
 These examples are not particularly significative without looking at the source code.
 It is possible to browse the source code with either the `emacs` or `vi` text editors, or directly from the GitHub repositories: https://github.com/jandom-devel/ScalaFix for  ScalaFix and https://github.com/jandom-devel/ScalaFixExamples for ScalaFixExamples.

 The following are the examples presented in the paper